The iPhone 11 supports Wi-Fi 6. Here's why that matters

 The future looks fast

 All of that said, the spread of fiber networks and other connections that approach gigabit speeds means that Wi-Fi 6 will probably be a whole lot more relevant to a whole lot more people within the next year or so.
-And, now that the iPhone is on board, you can expect more devices to follow suit, too.
+And, now that the iPhone is on board, you can expect more devices to follow suit with support for the standard, too.
 Apple is still a market mover.

-In the meantime, keep an eye out for Wi-Fi 6 deployments in public places (one such deployment, a Wi-Fi 6 Boingo network at John Wayne Airport in Burbank, California, has been up and running since this past April).
-If your phone supports the new standard, you'll benefit from faster public networks like those (and if you're sticking with a Wi-Fi 5 phone, don't worry -- Wi-Fi 6 networks are backward-compatible with older-gen Wi-Fi devices, even if they can't do much to make them any faster).
+In the meantime, keep an eye out for Wi-Fi 6 deployments in public places.
+One such deployment, a Wi-Fi 6 Boingo network at John Wayne Airport in Orange County, California, has been up and running since this past April.
+If your phone supports the new standard, you'll benefit from faster public networks like those.
+And if you're sticking with a Wi-Fi 5 phone, don't worry -- Wi-Fi 6 networks are backward-compatible with older-gen Wi-Fi devices, even if they can't do much to make them any faster.

+Edited to correct the location of John Wayne Airport, which is in Orange County, California, not Burbank.

 Apple